UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     - We use ``[content]`` to tell that this argument is not necessary
     - Run the scp commands on YOUR computer, since you probably do not have a server address to your computer!

-???- example "Example for Rackham"
+???- example "Example for Tetralith"

     Connect to SFTP session

-    In the terminal, run `sftp` to connect to Rackham by doing:
+    In the terminal, run `sftp` to connect to Tetralith by doing:

     ```bash
-    sftp <username>@rackham.uppmax.uu.se
+    sftp x_nisse@tetralith.nsc.liu.se
     ```

-    where `<username>` is your UPPMAX username, for example:

-    ```bash
-    sftp sven@rackham.uppmax.uu.se
-    ```

     If asked, give your center's password.
     You can get rid of this prompt if you have setup SSH keys

-    Upload/download files to/from Rackham
+    Upload/download files to/from Tetralith

     In `sftp` session, upload/download files to/from the server.